-There are two types of CMS, ECM which is for Enterprise Content Management and WCM for Web Content Management.
+There are two types of CMS, ECM for Enterprise Content Management and WCM for Web Content Management.

-An Enterprise Content Management system aids an organized collection, storing, and access to information.
-It’s dynamic allowing customization based on business needs.
-You can learn more about ECM on aiim.org
+An Enterprise Content Management system aids in organizing, collecting, storing, and access to information.
+It’s dynamic, allowing customization based on business needs.
+You can learn more about ECM on aiim.org.

 Basic features of CMS

 All CMS comes with essential functions and features to get you started.
 If you want to add more than these, you can install plugins.